 The 2021 World Series of Poker exceeded all expectations.
 Nearly 120,000 players entered the live tournaments, while the second-ever WSOP online poker main event attracted an incredible 4,092 entrants.
-It’s clear that poker’s star is on the rise, as more and more people begin to appreciate the merits of the game.
-This coincides with increased interest in the history of the game.
-There’s a story behind the name of every popular variant such as Texas Hold’em, Omaha Hold’em, and Seven Card Stud, as well as less well-known games such as badugi.
-Whether you play poker online or live, knowing these stories can only make the game more interesting, as you’ll discover.
+It’s clear that poker’s star is on the rise as more and more people begin to appreciate the merits of the most popular poker games like Texas Hold’em Online.

-Texas Hold’em is the most popular poker variant in the world today, played in poker tournaments ranging from low-stakes sit-and-goes all the way to the WSOP Main Event.
-The Texas state legislature says that the first hand of Texas Hold’em was played in Robstown, Texas, sometime during the early 1900s, while the WSOP Hall of Fame credits Texas road gambler T. “Blondie” Forbes as the creator of the game in its current form sometime in the 1920s.
-In any case, it’s clear that Texas Hold’em was definitely invented in Texas.
+Texas Hold’em is the most popular poker variant in the world today.
+It’s played in poker tournaments ranging from low-stakes sit-and-goes to the WSOP Main Event.
+According to the Texas state legislature, the first hand of Texas Hold’em was played in Robstown, Texas, sometime during the early 1900s.
+The WSOP Hall of Fame, though, credits Texas road gambler T. “Blondie” Forbes with having created the game in its current form sometime back in the 1920s.
+In any case, one thing is certain: Texas Hold’em was definitely invented in Texas.
 The “hold’em” part refers to the rule that you have to keep your initial cards throughout the hand.
-You can’t draw any more cards, you’ve got to hold’em!
+You can’t draw any more cards; you’ve got to hold’em!

 Ultimately this aspect of the game accounts for its rise to fame.
 It took a while, though.
-Texas Hold’em poker remained obscure for decades until it was introduced to Las Vegas by Texan players such as Crandell Addington, Doyle Brunson, and Amarillo Slim.
-Addington, in particular, praised Hold’em as a “thinking man’s game.”
-Most poker variants lean heavily on chance, but Addington noted that Hold’em allows a degree of strategic thinking and execution.
-Since you don’t know what your opponents’ actual cards are until the showdown, you have to use logic to figure out what they’re holding.
+Texas Hold’em poker remained obscure for decades until it was introduced to Las Vegas by Texan players such as Crandell Addington, Doyle Brunson and Amarillo Slim.
+Addington, in particular, praised Texas Hold’em as a “thinking man’s game.”
+Most poker variants lean heavily on chance, but Addington noted that this variant allows a degree of strategic thinking and execution.
+Since you don’t know your opponents’ actual cards until the showdown, you have to use logic to figure out what they’re holding.
 It’s the perfect balance between skill and luck.

-The game made its Vegas debut at the infamous Golden Nugget in 1967, but it only started gaining popularity in 1970, the year Benny Binion opened the Horseshoe Hotel and Casino and drew up the inaugural World Series of Poker tournament rules.
-From then on, Texas Hold’em rapidly gained a reputation as “the Cadillac of poker”.
+The game made its Vegas debut at the infamous Golden Nugget in 1967.
+However, it only started gaining popularity three years later in 1970, when Benny Binion opened the Horseshoe Hotel and Casino and drew up the inaugural World Series of Poker tournament rules.
+From then on, Texas Hold’em rapidly gained a reputation as “the Cadillac of poker.”

-If Texas Hold’em is said to be the Cadillac of poker, some might say that Omaha is the Tesla.
-It’s a hold-em game where players get four hole cards.
+If Texas Hold’em is considered the Cadillac of poker, some might say that Omaha hold’em is the Tesla.
+It’s a hold-em game in which players get four hole cards.
 They then have to use exactly two of their own cards and exactly three of the five cards on the board at showdown.
 As a result, their thinking has to be even sharper.
 But the game has nothing to do with the city of Omaha, Nebraska.
-In fact, Omaha Hold’em was created by Californian poker pro Robert Turner, who brought his invention to Las Vegas and Los Angeles in the early 1980s.
+In fact, Omaha Hold’em was created by Californian poker pro, Robert Turner, who brought his invention to Las Vegas and Los Angeles in the early 1980s.

-The game was first offered at the Golden Nugget Casino, so it went by the name of Nugget Hold’em.
+Because the game was first offered at the Golden Nugget Casino, it initially went by the name of Nugget Hold’em.
 Asked in an interview why his creation subsequently became known as Omaha, Robert Turner said, “As far as I know, there is no Nebraska connection to the name of Omaha poker, but in the first Pot Limit game at the Golden Nugget, it seemed to me there was a guy from Omaha who played every day.”

 Turner also offers the following poker tournament tips: